Submissions for the upcoming Spring 2023 issue are due March 12th, 2023

 An author is eligible to be considered for publication by SJM based on meeting ALL of the following criteria:

-- The author(s) must be (a) current Sackler School of Medicine (SSoM) student(s) or SSoM Medical Doctor (M.D.) graduate.
+- The author(s) must be (a) current Sackler School of Medicine (SSOM) student(s) or SSOM Medical Doctor graduate.

 - Research must have been completed before or during the author’s medical degree.

 - The author(s) must send their submission to SJM by the submission deadline.

 - The author(s) must follow the submission guidelines outlined in this document while formatting their manuscript.

 - Original Research conducted by the author(s) that is scientifically sound and ethically conscious.